Raja Al Hoceima

-Raja Al Hoceima are a Moroccan football club, based in the town of Al Hoceima, a Riffian city in northern Morocco.
-The football club plays in the Botola 2, the second-highest division in Moroccan professional football.
+Raja Al Hoceima are a Moroccan football club, based in Al Hoceima, The football club plays in the Regional League, the highest division in Moroccan regional football.
 Raja Al Hoceima plays its matches in the Stade Mimoun Al Arsi, a stadium which houses 12,000 seats.

 History

-Founded in 1995, Raja Al Hoceima were promoted in 2009 to the Botola 2 for the first time in their history.
+Founded in 1995, Raja Al Hoceima were promoted in 2009 to the Botola Pro 2 for the first time in their history.
 The football club managed to end ninth in their first season.